rodlie/draco/README.md

  The rest should be available in a standard installation.

-A [draco.SlackBuild](share/slackware/draco.SlackBuild) is available from our repository, or build it manually:
+A [draco.SlackBuild](share/slackware/draco.SlackBuild) is available, or build it manually:

 ```
 mkdir build && cd build